fac-23/today-i-learned/posts/typing-props.md

 This is because I was passing down a prop into a child component, but the child parameter was not typed.

-The solution: add an interface for the child component props parameter!

 ```tsx
 //index.tsx
 <Date date={date}></Date>
 ```

+### The solution

-Rewriting the Date functional component with arrow function syntax was a nice way to make the function parameter type clear
+Add an interface for the child component props parameter!
+Rewriting the Date functional component with arrow function syntax was a nice way to make the function parameter type clear.

 ```tsx
 //Date.tsx